pycom/pycom-documentation/content/pybytes/mlintegration/features.md

 ##### Features

 Using Fourier analysis (FFT transform), features are extracted from the data.
-Time localization is lost if the Fourier transform is applied to the entire window data.
-To keep some information about time localization, the user can split the window data in smaller intervals and analyze each interval separately (this is the short-time Fourier transform).

 Features are calculated for every axis (X, Y, Z), independently of other axes.
 The next features are available to be selected/used by the user: